 The Communities In Action continuum of care includes:

-Tax assistance is offered through an amazing partnership with the VITA (Volunteer Income Tax Assistance) program, helping about 1,800 people every year.
+Tax assistance is offered through an amazing partnership with the VITA (Volunteer Income Tax Assistance) program and EITC (Earned Income Tax Credit).
+Our tax program assists an average of 1,800 people every year.
 Assistance is available year-round, including back-tax filing, for families with a household income under $52,000.
 Getting on top of taxes can provide a powerful sense of taking back control.

 Eligible families must be receiving Public Assistance, SSI, Low Income or No Income and live in one of the following communities: 92101, 92102, 92103, 92104, 92105, 92113, 92114, 92115, 92116, 92134, 92136, 92139 or 92182.